Pinpin797/R_basis_2025/README.md

 ## session n+1
 Converting a nucleotide sequence into a protein sequence
-- load condon to AA table
+- load codon to AA table
 - build conversion function between codon and AA
 - build conversion function for a sequence function
 - use list as hashing table